 - If your child has liver disease.

-- If your child is taking any of these drugs: Atazanavir, nelfinavir, or rilpivirine.
+- If your child is taking any of these drugs: Atazanavir, nelfinavir, rilpivirine, or warfarin.

 - If your child is taking any of these drugs: Rifampin or St. John’s wort.